 Study Abroad Programs with Optional Internships

-There are also many locations in which UCEAP can arrange internships with corporate, governmental, or private organizations that take the place of a course at the host university.
+There are also many locations in which UCEAP can facilitate internships with corporate, governmental, or private organizations that take the place of a course at the host university.
 Programs where this process is especially well organized and opportunities are plentiful include:

 Before departure, interested students should consult with their major department about the kinds of studies that are acceptable for credit in their major.
 For more information, review the Academic Information